melt-umn/Abella-AG-Interface/silver_compilation/Forwards.md

 forward in the WPD node relation.
 Because this is inherently a host-introduced attribute, it is included in the host WPD node component relation for each nonterminal, regardless of whether the host introduces any forwarding productions.
+We also add the assumption of the WPD nonterminal relation on the forward to the WPD node relation, as we did with local attributes.